Rethinking player evaluation in sports: Goals above expectation and beyond: Further use cases of the proposed framework

 which, analogously to the GAX case, correspond to the unscaled score statistic in a partially linear Cox model.
 However, the score test derived from a partially linear Cox model does not yield valid inference without imposing strong parametric regularity conditions.

 The TRAM-GCM test, as introduced in \citet{kook2024tramgcm}, generalizes the GCM test to censored responses and corresponds to what we define as empirical residualized IAX (rIAX),

-where $\hat{f}$ is an estimator of $f(Z) \coloneqq \Ex[X \given Z]$.
+where ${\hat{f}_p}$ is an estimator of $f_p(Z) \coloneqq \Ex[X^p \given Z]$.
 Under the assumptions outlined in Theorem~15 \citep{kook2024tramgcm}, the test based on rIAX enjoys the same double robustness properties as the GCM test \citep{SP20}. \citet[Proposition~22 in Appendix~A]{kook2024tramgcm} also show that the TRAM-GCM test corresponds to testing $H_0: \beta = 0$ under a partially linear Cox model, defined by $\log \Lambda(y, x, z) = \log \Lambda_0(y) + x\beta + g(z)$, where $\Lambda_0$ denotes the baseline cumulative hazard and $g$ is an arbitrary measurable function.
 In case of longitudinal survival data and time-constant features, the TRAM-GCM test for the Cox model coincides with the endpoint local covariance measure test introduced in \citet{christgau2023nonparametric}.
-We leave an extension of our framework to the local covariance measure test for future work.